Read answers to the most frequently asked questions on the employment history and reference check requirements.

 Q. What is the employer obligation when providing a reference?

-While there is no legal obligation on employers to provide reference, it is widely accepted that employers will provide references for ex-employees.
+While there is no legal obligation on employers to provide references, it is widely accepted that employers will provide references for ex-employees.

 It is important that employers make clear to all staff, their stance in regard to providing references and who they can go to within the organisation to seek a reference, with clarity being provided in contracts of employment and their intranet.
 Also providing information on the organisation’s website will be helpful to ensure external organisations know who they can approach when seeking a reference.